particle-iot/docs/src/content/guide/how-to-build-a-product/sim-management.md

 # {{title}} <sub style="color: #777;font-size:18px; bottom: 0;">beta</sub>

-For cellular connected Particle products, it is labor-intensive and unrealistic to manage SIM cards individually.
-SIM Management for products equips product creators with the functionality needed to operate at scale with a large number of cellular-connected devices that use Particle SIMs.
+SIM Management for products
+equips product creators with the functionality needed to operate at scale with cellular-connected devices that use Particle SIMs.
 This suite of tools is focused on reducing friction of managing a fleet of SIM cards at all stages of the SIM lifecycle.

-Some of the ways SIM Management for products provides value include:
+Some of the ways SIM Management provides value to product creators include:
-- Batch-import SIM cards to your product account
-- Pre-activate SIM cards en-masse to ensure a smooth unboxing experience for end users of your products
+- **Import and pre-activate SIM cards en-masse** to ensure a smooth unboxing experience for end users of your products
-- View fleet-wide statistics on data usage and estimated monthly data cost
+- **Gain meaningful insights into data usage patterns** by viewing fleet-wide usage information
-- Set fleet-wide sensible defaults, but still get granular control of individual SIM cards
+- **Set sensible cellular defaults** to save you time and effort without sacrificing control of individual SIM cards
+- **Take advantage of <a href="https://www.particle.io/pricing#cellular-data" target="_blank">volume-based pricing</a>**
+for cellular service available exclusively to product creators

+This set of features is currently released as a beta and is subject to change.
+Please report any issues you may experience to <a href="mailto:support@particle.io">support@particle.io</a>.

 ## Product ownership